 After opening a coding project, a table similar to below will be displayed.
 In this example, medications are being coded using the WHO dictionary.
-Reference the numbered annotations for definitions of each item.
-Numbering is in order of typical workflow:
+Reference the numbered annotations for definitions of each item:

 - Date range

 - Record status (awaiting coding, awaiting review, reviewed, changed since review, etc)